dillonforrest/articles/tactical-networking-guide-for-introverts.md

 Be a good friend.
 Be happy to help other people and ask nothing in return.
 Always help people who you care about or genuinely wish to succeed.

 Stay in touch with your friends, former classmates, and former coworkers.
 You know that feeling when somebody who hasn't spoken to you in five years asks you for a favor?
 It's weird.
 You won't create this feeling for anybody when you're regularly in touch with people.
+"Hey friend!
+Long time no talk.
+Recently, I've been up to X, Y, and Z. What have you been up to?
+Miss you!"

 Don't be an asshole.
 Some people don't intend to be assholes, but they just carry the asshole gene.
-Not being an asshole reduces down to the consequences of your behaviors, not the intentions behind it.
+Not being an asshole means that the consequences of your behaviors make people's lives better.
+It does not mean you don't intend to be an asshole.

 #### Treat people as the end, not the means to an end